-How to Cleanse Your Body Through Fasting
+Cleansing Your Body Through Fasting

 HOW TO CLEANSE YOUR BODY

-There are a lot of different ways to cleanse the body, but the one that I feel is the most natural and most effective is "fasting".
+There are a lot of different ways to cleanse the body, but the one that I feel is the most natural and the most effective is "fasting".

 FASTING

-While the store is closed, all of the walls could be re-painted, all of the shelves could be re-arranged, all of the old electrical wiring could be taken out and replaced with faster and more energy efficient wiring which would save the store a lot of time and money each year, and once the week was over, it could look and feel like a brand-new store on the inside, and they could have a big "Grand Re-Opening".
+While the store is closed for business, all of the walls could be re-painted, all of the shelves could be re-arranged, and all of the old electrical wirings could be taken out and replaced with faster and more energy-efficient wiring which would save the store a lot of money each year, and once all of this "remodeling" is finished, it would look and feel like a brand-new store on the inside, and they could have a big "Grand Re-Opening".
+The same thing happens on the inside of your body when you go on a fast.

-DIFFERENT TYPES OF FASTING
+3 DIFFERENT TYPES OF FASTING

 1. WATER FASTING

-A "Water Fast" is when you only consume water for an extended period of time.
+A "water fast" is when you only consume water for an extended period of time.

 2. JUICE FASTING

-If you need some motivation before you go on a juice fast, I highly recommend that you watch the documentary "Fat, Sick & Nearly Dead" which is free on YouTube.
+If you need some motivation to go on a juice fast and you want to learn more about how to do it, I highly recommend that you watch the documentaries " Fat Sick and Nearly Dead" or "Super Juice Me!" on YouTube.

 3. INTERMITTENT FASTING